• My Account

 Tuesday, November 15, 2022, at 1:00 p.m.

 • President Woodruff welcomed Mr. Stephen Byrd, an auditor for Edmonson, Betzler, & Dame.
 Mr. Byrd presented copies of the audit for the year which ended June 30, 2022.
-The report was discussed in detail and Mr. Byrd gave thanks to Mr. Mike Craig and the CUD staff for their timely assistance.
 Mr. Byrd noted that internal controls were good and as required.
 The independent auditor’s opinion was that the financial statements presented the district’s financial position and operations “…in conformity with generally accepted accounting principles”.
 This motion passed unanimously.

 • Mr. Goodson presented the bid results from the Phase 2 Renovations Project.
 He stated that bids two were received.
 Tenant Building Group’s submitted a bid for $266,160.
 Hawkins & Price’s submitted a bid for $408,141.
 This motion passed unanimously.